 Sign up for in-person hunter education

 Hunter education is a mandatory program designed to promote knowledge and skills to continue our proud hunting tradition.
 WDFW offers two types of hunter education courses that teach firearms and outdoor safety, wildlife management, and hunter responsibility.
 All hunters born after Jan.
 1, 1972 must show proof of hunter education course completion before purchasing their first Washington hunting license.
-For more information, visit the Hunter Education web page.
+For more information, refer to the Hunter Education webpage.

 Hoof disease in elk